Code-Institute-Submissions/ms2-explore-asia/README.md

 * A fixed Navbar, ensuring the user access to the menu at all points.
 * A single scrolling page, allowing ease of use to the user.
-* An interactive map, where the user chooses the destination via a button and is shown this location on the map.
+* An map, where the user chooses the destination via a button and is shown this location on the map.
 * The abilty to edit content, when the user selects a button the site is changed.
 The image image shown in about changes to reflect the users choice, as does the data shown.
 * The email feauture allows emails to be sent to the site owner.
+* A flight information section, showing flights from Ireland to the chosen destination.

 ### Feautures To Be Implemented

 * An option to allow users to sign up for a monthly newsletter, that would provide up to date information regarding deals on hotels and flights.
+* The flight section could be developed further with more knowledge and skills, it could be developed to provide a "search" function, allowing the user to choose different flight paths.

 ## Technologies Used